2014–15 Hong Kong Premier League

-2014–15 Hong Kong Premier League (also known as BOCG Life Hong Kong Premier League for sponsorship reasons) is the first season of Hong Kong Premier League, the top division of Hong Kong football.
+2014–15 Hong Kong Premier League (also known as BOCG Life Hong Kong Premier League for sponsorship reasons) was the inaugural season of Hong Kong Premier League, the top division of Hong Kong football.
 The fixtures were announced on 15 August 2014.
 The season began on 12 September 2014 and concluded on 9 May 2015.

 Teams

 A total of 9 teams will contest the league, including seven sides from the 2013–14 Hong Kong First Division League and two promoted from the 2013–14 Hong Kong Second Division.

 Stadia and locations

 Note: Table lists in alphabetical order.